 There is some confusion over whether these 1951 models are called “Golden Dragon” or just “Dragon,” and the answer is “It depends.”
 Since the Dragon was just an option package and not a model, the name Dragon does not appear in script anywhere on the car, so Kaiser could (and did) change the naming convention several times over the course of the production run, as we shall see.

 Over four months in 1951, Kaiser produced 1,662 Dragons in three different series.
 The first series models came only with a painted roof, since the vinyl roof was not yet available due to production delays from the supplier.
 Though available in a wide variety of colors, all Series 1 models were referred to as Golden Dragons, regardless of the actual color.
 The price for the Series 1 Golden Dragon package was $125 ($1,320 in 2021).

-First is the Golden Dragon, which now only applied to models painted Arena Yellow with black vinyl top and interior combination.
+First is the Golden Dragon, the name which now only applied specifically to models painted Arena Yellow with black vinyl top and interior combination.
 The majority of Series 2 and 3 Dragons were apparently produced in the combination, based on survivorship.

-The Silver Dragon wasn’t actually silver (silver was a very uncommon color in the ’50s), but rather was painted Mariner Gray. with scarlet vinyl interior.
+The Silver Dragon wasn’t actually silver (silver was a very uncommon color in the ’50s), but rather was painted Mariner Gray.
+It came with a scarlet vinyl interior.

 The Emerald Dragon (pictured above) was dark green with a green upholstered (not vinyl) interior.

 For the third and final series of 1951 Dragons, the same three colors from Series 2 were still available, plus a new Jade Dragon that had green metallic paint and a textured vinyl roof intended to resemble thatched straw.
 Only one Jade Dragon is known to survive, an OHV-powered prototype from Henry Kaiser’s private collection (of which maddeningly there are no pictures available online).